ramzibou0735/aerial-autonomy-stack/README.md

 ### Docker Hygiene

+It is good practice to run these periodically

 ```sh
 sudo docker ps -a # list containers
 sudo docker stop $(sudo docker ps -q) # stop all containers